 I discovered an area Ospreys were crossing for fish hunting, I waited, and waited and finally one flew right over head..
 A bit too close!
 Awesome!

 The Osprey In-Flight: Bird in flight photos requires some planning, like your panning technique., shutter speed (you need it high), my best results have been 1/2000s.
-Shooting at the sky may require some manual composition I normally use +3ev, depending of the direction of the light, and speaking of which optimally should be from your back toward the subject.
+Shooting at the sky may require some manual composition I normally use +3ev, depending on the direction of the light, and speaking of which optimally should be from your back toward the subject.

 Practice: More than anything you need to practice with your gear and also your technique.
-I recommend trying A setting with an ISO of 800 on bright days for birds in flight, and Also experiment with the auto ISO settings.
+I recommend trying A setting with an ISO of 800 on bright days for birds in flight and Also experiment with the auto ISO settings.